 Can I customize a color?

-Yes, by a couple ways.
+Yes, in a couple of ways.
 You can start with as little as 1 level teaspoon of pigment to 1/2 cup of RPC Solution for a subtle change of color.
-Or if you would like a more vibrant color, you can put a second application on after the first one has completely dried.
-(The instructions say add 2 & 1/2 level teaspoon of pigment to 1/2 cup of solution.)
-If you, stain 2 to 3 pavers per dip of the brush, an range of color can also be created.
+Or if you would like more vibrant color, you can put a second application on after the first one has completely dried.
+(The instructions say to add 2 & 1/2 level teaspoon of pigment to 1/2 cup of solution.)
+If you, stain 2 to 3 pavers per dip of the brush, a range of colors can also be created.

-Or we do offer a Custom Restore Paver Color kit which comes with primary colors, black and white for you to create (or match something in particular) a unique to your project.
-Just give us a call at 888-698-8705 or 574-234-1812 to order over the phone.
+Or we do offer a Custom Restore Paver Color kit which comes with primary colors, black and white for you to create (or match something in particular) unique to your project.
+Just give us a call at (888) 698-8705 or (574) 234-1812 to order over the phone.